Flood Information and Services

 When a Presidential Disaster Declaration is confirmed in the area residents and business owners become eligible for the Federal Emergency Management Agency Individual Disaster Assistance program.
 Visit the web page for further details on this service.

 If a Presidential Disaster Declaration has been confirmed for DuPage County, related information shall be posted on this web page or ProtectDuPage.org.
-You may visit the Federal Emergency Management Agency for current Presidential Disaster Declarations or the Small Business Administration's current Declared Disasters for related and up-to-date information.
+You may visit the Federal Emergency Management Agency for Disaster Declarations.

 Individual disaster assistance only becomes available after a Presidential Disaster Declaration is confirmed.
-See Federal Emergency Management Agency's current Presidential Disaster Declarations or the Small Business Administration's Current Declared Disasters for updated information.
+See Federal Emergency Management Agency's current Presidential Disaster Declarations for updated information.
 If you are flood insurance policyholder follow the link, Policyholders: Help with or without a disaster declaration, for further information on the National Flood Insurance Program.

 A Presidential Disaster Declaration or Federal Disaster Declaration is the confirmation and verification for Federal assistance due to a major disaster.
 The confirmed declaration allows for a variety of Federal assistance programs to be available to impacted residents and business.
 It is important to note, the process for a Presidential Disaster Declaration may take time as it goes through the appropriate channels.
 The Illinois Emergency Management Agency describes the process in detail in the link Presidential Disaster Declaration process.
 To understand what this means for you, visit Federal Emergency Management Agency's website to learn more about the recovery processes available from a Presidential Disaster Declaration process.